 This is a great family tent, and we couldn’t have asked for a better replacement for our 10-year-old tent.

 My wife loves the stargazing roof, and I love the weight and duffel bag carrying case.
 This tent easily fits into the duffel bag, so there is no struggle to pack it up every time we break camp.

-The waterproofness was fantastic; the rain fly and floor stayed completely dry during a 2-hour downpour.
+The waterproofness was fantastic; the rainfly and the floor stayed completely dry during a 2-hour downpour.
 The vestibules give that additional space for gear and the night light pockets were an unexpected surprise.

 All-in-all the tent has delivered.
 We can’t wait to get more use out of it in the fall!

 We have yet to test it out in the Colorado mountains.
 We do a lot of camping above 8000 ft, so I am anxious to see how it holds up with some colder conditions (and will post an update once we do).

 If privacy is not a significant concern for you, we highly recommend the Trail Ridge 6 tent.

 Have you tried this tent?
 We’d love to hear your Kelty Trail Ridge 6 review in the comments!